biobakery/omnibus-and-maaslin2-rscripts-and-hmp2-data/High-dimensional testing lab tutorial.md

 * Question: What is alpha diversity, and why is it important?

-Using the unfiltered species data, we will calculate a common alpha diversity index:
+Using the unfiltered species data, calculate a common alpha diversity index:
 ```
 alpha_div = as.data.frame(diversity(species, index = "shannon"))
 ```